 It took some years for the young singer – just 18 years old at her debut – to develop the level of artistry and the consequent fame that would mark her out as supreme in her own time: further seasons in Paris and London saw her receive extraordinary praise.
 These two cities would remain the twin centres of her stage career, though she also sang with success in Naples, Vienna and Milan.

-Among her greatest achievements was the creation of new roles, including Corinna in Rossini’s Il viaggio a Reims, written to celebrate the coronation of Charles X of France in 1825.
+Among Giuditta Pasta's greatest achievements were the creation of new roles, including Corinna in Rossini’s Il viaggio a Reims, written to celebrate the coronation of Charles X of France in 1825.
 There were also leading roles in works by Bellini: La sonnambula, Beatrice di Tenda and Norma, the latter of which became her La Scala debut in 1831.
-She also played the leads in debut performances of operas by Donizetti: the title role in Anna Bolena (1830) and Bianca in Ugo, conte di Parigi (1832).
+She also played the leads in debut performances of operas by Donizetti: the title role in Anna Bolena (1830, as depicted in our main image) and Bianca in Ugo, conte di Parigi (1832).

 These scores were all written for a singer of extraordinary virtuosity, but also – with Pasta’s special dramatic gifts at the forefront of the composers’ minds – carefully constructed for maximum expressive intent.